 If asked what I would do if money wasn’t a concern, my answer would have varied at different points in my life.
 At times, I might have said traveling the world, becoming an off-piste mountain guide, or being the DJ who can tear up the dance floor.
 Each dream reflects a unique phase of my life, and each one has been a burning passion for me.

 However, pouring so much energy into one thing can cause other areas of life to be overlooked.
 For me, it was understanding what makes me human.
-I learned to be brave, compassionate, and real.
+I learned to be brave, compassionate, and honest.
 I began to recognize my strengths, confront my insecurities, and most importantly, started to love myself.
 I’ve made progress in reshaping the narrative I tell myself about who I am.

 You might wonder why I’m sharing all of this in relation to my decision to write again.
 Five years ago, I had the idea to share my writing.
 I was passionate about it and even built this website, but for years, I struggled to put my work out there.
 I feared judgment, upsetting people, and doubted my writing skills.